After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

    └── TV
    ```

  If you would like to have custom libraries in Plex, you may do so with this guide.
+But regardless of what scenario below you choose, the content will always be within `/Media` folder in your Google Drive.

 ## Scenario 1

-You want to place your libraries within the `Movies` folder.
+You want to place your libraries within the `/Media/Movies` folder.

 ```
 Media